martynling/vue-filter-control/README.md

 ## Events

- - `filter-changed` - whenever a change to the filters is set in the filter control, a filter-changed event occurs.
-The data bound to data-filters is also synced.
-So, this enables the data that depends on the filter to be requeried
+ - `filter-changed` - whenever a change to the filters is set in the filter control, a filter-changed event occurs which passes the complete set of filters.
+Note: in the latest version, active-filters is no longer bound 2 ways so you'll need to sync your activeFilters.

-# Future Developments

-When time allows, I would like to develop the following:

- - Improved date input on Firefox and Safari
- - Extend operators to include use of NOT
- - Ability to use OR logic and nesting (currently only AND is supported as logic between filters)